jimTheSTEAMClown/Circuit-Python/README.md

 # Circuit Python Code
-code for for Python capable hardware like the Adafruit Circuit-Playground Express or Bluefruit
+Python code for for Python capable hardware like the Adafruit Circuit-Playground Express or Bluefruit